 The various standards relate to the country they are certified in, but all standards meet the same high safety requirements.
 I.e. Europe are now using VG1, the UK use the PAS 015 standard; USA use ASTM-F1163 and NZ and Australia use AS/NZS 3838

 I'VE READ THAT THE VG1 STANDARD IS AN INTERIM STANDARD, WHAT DOES THAT MEAN?

-This development is composed of a few technical modifications which aim to improve upon the already safe EN1384-2012 standard.
+This development is composed of a few technical modifications which aim to improve EN1384-2012 standard.
 VG1 is being employed temporarily until new permanent standards are approved, and will span the gap for the CE mark.
 However, this does not mean that VG1 standard helmets will not be allowed in the future.